awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-dsf.utils.ApplicationStackFactory

-The application Stack to deploy in the different CDK Pipelines Stages.
+The application CDK Stack Factory used to create application Stacks.

 ---